shresthaghosh06/Portfolio/README.md

 # Portfolio
-My personal portfolio using basic of html and css.
+My personal portfolio where you can view my skills, projects and achivements.